emdnaia/revlos/README.md

 Single Page Applications (SPAs) with JWT/token auth Sites requiring headless browsers

-- just a small POC: not planning any more work for now
+- Just a small POC: Not planning any more work (for now)

 ## Installation